BurntSushi/nflvid/README.md

 If so, delete the video and re-run the command. **The program will not re-download footage that is already on disk!**

-You can also try using the `nflvid-incomplete` command, which will compared the expected duration of a game with its actual duration.
+You can also try using the `nflvid-incomplete` command, which will compare the expected duration of a game with its actual duration.
 For example, after trying to download broadcast video of week 2 of the 2013 regular season, I ran this
 command: